visual-layer/fastdup/README.md

   </a>
   <br />
   <br />
-    🔥 We've released
+    🔥 We released
-    <a href="./RELEASE_NOTES.md">fastdup V1.0</a> and <a href="https://techcrunch.com/2023/05/16/visual-layer-helps-enterprise-manage-the-massive-visual-data-sets-they-need-to-build-ai-models-raises-7m/">featured</a> in Techrunch, raising $7M!
+    <a href="./RELEASE_NOTES.md">fastdup V1.0</a> and were <a href="https://techcrunch.com/2023/05/16/visual-layer-helps-enterprise-manage-the-massive-visual-data-sets-they-need-to-build-ai-models-raises-7m/">featured</a> in Techrunch, raising $7M!
   <br />
 </div>